September 25, 2025

 It starts with simplicity and clarity

-Users do not need to be dazzled.
-They need to be helped.
+Users do not need to be dazzled; they need to be helped.
 The best websites create space, order and clarity.

 Strong design decisions include: